|Nutritional Guidelines (per serving)|

 What are you going to do with this sauce?
 You are going to serve this with steak, maybe grilled or pan seared fish or seafood, possibly a roast of some kind.
 You are going to use it in a pasta salad.
 You are going to serve it instead of cocktail sauce for shrimp cocktail.
 You are going to spread just a little bit on a turkey sandwich, or add a little bit to your egg salad.
 You are going to stir some into a pot of rice or risotto.
 You are going to add a spoonful or two to a vegetable soup.
 You are going to smear some under the skin of chicken pieces before grilling them.
 You are going to use a little on some very good grilled or griddled slices of bread and top that with a fabulous cheese for the best crostini of the spring.
 You are going to mix this with some cooking water from boiling up a big pot of pasta and use it to toss with the noodles.

 My 12 year old said that this was one of the best sauces I have ever made.
 I found that as shocking as you probably do.

 - 1 tablespoon fresh oregano leaves

 - 2 teaspoons fresh thyme leaves

 - 1/4 cup fresh parsley leaves

 - 10 ramps (trimmed and cut into 1-inch pieces, leaves included)

 - 1/2 cup olive oil (extra virgin, or more as desired)

-- Coarse salt and black pepper to taste (freshly ground, be liberal)
+- Freshly black pepper (to taste, be liberal)

 Gather the ingredients.